-Epson Joins Earth Hour 2024 In Support Of Global Environmental Action
+Epson Joins Earth Hour 2024 in Support of Global Environmental Action

-(MENAFN- Mid-East) DUBAI, United Arab Emirates– Seiko Epson Corporation (TSE: 6724,“Epson”) has been confirmed as the first-ever international corporate partner of Earth Hour.
-Known for its“lights off” moment, Earth Hour is a worldwide environmental movement that aims to raise awareness of nature loss and the climate crisis.
+(MENAFN- Wallis Public Relations) DUBAI, United Arab Emirates – 22 March 2024 – Seiko Epson Corporation (TSE: 6724, “Epson”) has been confirmed as the first-ever international corporate partner of Earth Hour.
+Known for its “lights off” moment, Earth Hour is a worldwide environmental movement that aims to raise awareness of nature loss and the climate crisis.
 By becoming the international corporate partner of Earth Hour 2024, which will take place this year at 8:30 PM local time on March 23 around the world, Epson aims to inspire millions of people to join the movement and take energy-saving action for the benefit of the planet.

 Major landmarks in the UAE switched off lights for Earth Hour last year including the iconic Burj Khalifa and Burj Al Arab, along with Expo 2020 Dubai’s Sustainability Pavilion, Legoland, and The Green Planet, plus residential properties across Bluewaters Island, City Walk, Al Khail Gate, Shorouq, Ghoroob and Layan.
 Dubai International Airport also turned off all non-essential lights.
 In Abu Dhabi, Abu Dhabi Mall, the National Rehabilitation Centre and hotels on Sir Bani Yas Island all took part.